ryzokuken/mf2-docs/guide-v2.md

 **EXAMPLE**
 ```
 input {$x :function option=value}
-local $y = {{{This is an expression}}}
+local $y = {{This is an expression}}
 ```

 ## Patterns

-A pattern contains a sequence of text and placeholders (see: expressions) to be formatted as a unit.
+A pattern contains a sequence of text and placeholders (also called expressions) to be formatted as a unit.
 Unless there is an error, resolving a message always results in the formatting of a single pattern.

 ### Quoted Patterns